anuragambuja/data-engineering-snowflake/README.md

     - Stop any running SQL statements.
   - SYSADMIN :
     - Can create warehouses, databases, schemas and other objects in an account.
+    - If custom roles are assigned to the SYSADMIN role, system admins will not be able to manage the objects owned by the custom role.
   - SECURITYADMIN:
     - Manage grants globally via the MANAGE GRANTS privilege.
     - Create, monitor and manage users and roles.